-Another important business tool provided by Boost My Shop is the RMA extension.
+One of the robust business tools provided by Boost My Shop is the RMA extension.
 The best solutions of this kind are gathered here: Magento 2 RMA Extensions & Magento RMA Modules.
 As for Boost My Shop, the company’s tool is explored below.

-The core aim of this extension is to integrate a return merchandise authorisation system into a Magento 2 website providing customers with the ability to return previously purchased goods.
+The core aim of this extension is to integrate a return merchandise authorization system into a Magento 2 website, which provides customers with the ability to return previously purchased goods.
 Note that the Boost My Shop Magento 2 extension is convenient for both B2B and B2C segments.
-It is also necessary to mention that RMA requests can be created from backend or frontend.
+It is also necessary to mention that RMA requests can be created from both backend and frontend.

-Now, let’s figure out core RMA request statuses and than proceed to the backend tutorial.
-If a status is “Draft”, the RMA is yet visible for customer.
+Now, let’s figure out core RMA request statuses and then proceed to the backend tutorial.
+If the status is “Draft”, the RMA is not yet visible for a customer.
 “Requested” means that a customer has sent a return request that needs admin approval.
-The “Accepted” status shows that the return is accepted, so a customer must print a return form.
-“Processing” – products are received and you are preparing to process them.
-“Complete” the RMA with all refunds is processed.
+The “Accepted” status shows that the return is accepted, and a customer can print a return form.
+“Processing” – products are received, and you are preparing to process them.
+“Complete” – the RMA with all refunds is processed.

 Table of contents